noobdevsam/spring-project-pqc-vstego/PQC-VStego_SRS_v1dot7.md

     3. Return a jobId (HTTP 202\) and publish an `ENCODE_JOB_REQUEST` to Kafka.
 The Kafka message will contain the job details and the `secretFileId`.
 * **FR-B-4.3 (Hybrid Encryption & Signing):** The Video Processing Service, upon consuming the job, shall:
-    1. Fetch the recipient's public keys (KEM) and the sender's private key (DSA) from the job message.
+    1. Fetch the secret file stream from the File Service using the `secretFileId`.
-    2. Fetch the secret file stream from the File Service using the `secretFileId`.
+    2. Call the **Cryptography Service** to perform the hybrid encryption and signing.
+This involves:
-    3. Generate a random, single-use AES-256 GCM key.
+       a.
+Generating a random, single-use AES-256 GCM key.
-    4. Encrypt the secret file stream using the AES key.
+       b.
+Encrypting the secret file stream using the AES key.
-    5. **Sign:** Create a PQC (Dilithium) signature of the `encryptedData` using the *sender's private key*.
+       c. **Signing:** Creating a PQC (Dilithium) signature of the `encryptedData` using the *sender's private key*.
-    6. **Encapsulate:** Encapsulate the AES key using the *recipient's public key* (Kyber).
+       d. **Encapsulating:** Encapsulating the AES key using the *recipient's public key* (Kyber).
-    7. Create Payload: Create a single binary payload:
+       e. **Creating Payload:** Creating a single binary payload:
        \[Metadata Header\] \+ \[Sender's Public DSA Key\] \+ \[Encapsulated AES Key\] \+ \[PQC Signature\] \+
        \[Encrypted Data\]
        (The header must define the length of each subsequent section).
 * **FR-B-4.4 (Steganography):** The Video Processing Service shall:
     1. Fetch the original carrier video stream by making an HTTPS request back to the Orchestration Service, which will proxy the stream from the initial user request.